grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 input targets.
 The list of arguments that can be used to configure the block is presented below.

+The scrape job name will default to the fully formed component name.

 Any omitted fields will take on their default values.
 In case that conflicting attributes are being passed (eg. defining both a BearerToken and BearerTokenFile or configuring both Basic Authorization and OAuth2 at the same